twitter/communitynotes/documentation/under-the-hood/note-requests.md

 ### Contributors seeing requests

 Contributors who have earned [Top Writer status](../contributing/top-contributors.md) will see that there are requests on a post, if there are enough requests.
+They can also see a timeline on posts with note requests in their [Community Notes tab](https://x.com/i/communitynotes).

-During the note request pilot, requests will show on a post if:
+During the note request pilot:
+- Requests will show on a post if the number of requests on the post is greater than or equal to MIN(5, number of views on post / 25000)
+- Requests will show for 24 hours
-- The post is less than 24 hours old
+- For a post to show up in the Note Requests timeline, the post must be recent (less than 24 hours old)
-- There are 5 or more requests

 We expect these criteria to evolve, with the goal that requests are frequently found valuable to contributors, and not noisy.
 The criteria are initially simple during this pilot phase.